Current Exhibitions

 December 7, 2024 – June 21, 2025

-Study Gallery and Print Study Gallery
+Study Gallery and Print Study Center

 "Nancy Floyd: For the Love of Trees" features recent work by this award-winning Bend, Oregon photographer and author.
 In 2022, Floyd was awarded a Guggenheim Fellowship to embark on a multi-year project exploring the unique bond that Oregonians have with the forest and trees.
 The exhibition will feature a range of work from the past two years.